przemsen/BookmarksBase/README.md

 **[Download link](http://1drv.ms/1LWwROU)**

-- You can use TAB to switch between search box and results list
+- You can use TAB to switch between search box and results list.
-- You can move up and down using keyboard when results list is focused
+- You can move up and down using keyboard when results list is focused.
-- Search is case insensitive and a text you enter is compiled as a regular expression
+- Search is case insensitive and a text you enter is compiled as a regular expression.
-- If you wish to express any number of any characters use `.*`
+- If you wish to express any number of any characters use `.*`.
-- Double click on results list item opens it in a web browser
+- Double click on results list item opens it in a web browser.
-- Enter while focused on results list also opens selected item in a web browser
+- Enter while focused on results list also opens selected item in a web browser.

 # 2. Changelog #

 Current state of source code may be newer than version of application in precompiled package.
 I update package when significant changes are introduced.

+## 1.2.3 &mdash; 2015-07-17 ##
+- Fixed performance overhead bug inadvertently introduced in 1.2.2

 ## 1.2.2 &mdash; 2015-07-16 ##
 - Fixed bug when multi word pattern does not match when it spans 2 lines in rendered contents

 ## 1.2.1 &mdash; 2015-07-15 ##
-- Search engine performance improvements
+- Search engine performance improvements.
-- Importer now creates zipped copy of previous contents
+- Importer now creates zipped copy of previous contents.

 ## 1.2.0 &mdash; 2015-07-14 ##
 - Importer now saves the date of import and Search is able to display it